 Australia is somewhat behind our US counterparts, but as mentioned women are starting to flock to the startup and SME market and if the US is any indicator with US female-run businesses increasing by 54% in the last 15 years – second only to the growth of large, publicly-owned companies, then we will see a boom happening very shortly.

-It’s now well known amongst investor circles that women make for better investment but they aren’t being funded.
-Startup Smart’s article on Stringr‘s CEO Lindsay Stewart,
+It’s now well known amongst investor circles that women make better investment but they aren’t being funded.
+Startup Smart’s article on Stringr‘s CEO Lindsay Stewart.

 “One of my favorite professors, Ethan Mollick at The Wharton School, has done research on women entrepreneurs and funding of startups,” Stewart tells StartupSmart.
 “He’s found women statistically have more successful startups, however, funding of them through traditional VCs is vastly lower than their male counterparts.
 “Upon a cursory look, you could call that misogyny, however, I believe it’s more an issue of how we relate to others.
 Men relate to other men better because all male investors were once or are young men.”